What is parental alienation?

 Child custody disputes between parents are emotionally challenging for everyone involved, but these issues are exceptionally difficult for children.
 When a child expresses unwarranted dislike or animosity toward one parent during or after a divorce, he or she may be expressing what is known as parental alienation syndrome.

 Characteristics of Parental Alienation Syndrome

-Parental alienation is characterized by the continuing expression of dislike or ostracism of one parent, often most strongly communicated in the presence of that parent.
+Parental alienation is a behavioral syndrome characterized by the continuing expression of dislike or ostracism of one parent, often most strongly communicated in the presence of that parent.
 The behavior may involve hurtful or degrading language or actions.

 Other identifiers of the behavioral syndrome in children include:

 - Confidence and lack of guilt regarding the hurtful behavior

 - No demonstrated reason for the mistreatment of the targeted parent

 - Use of hypothetical and/or absurd scenarios rather than factual evidence to rationalize the behavior